pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 * Fix of multiline shortcode parameters.

 = 1.2.2 =
-* Refactor description in the plugin settings.
+* Refactor description in plugin settings.
 * Added a flag describing the button creation mode.

 = 1.2.1 =